Can I do Pole and Aerial Fitness?

 The benefits of these types of exercises are both physical and mental.
 You will not only develop more strength, agility, balance, and endurance, and become more toned, but also have more energy and sleep better.
 In our experience, we have also seen the mental benefits that come along with accomplishing something new.
 Our students have gained more self-esteem, seen a decrease in their struggle with depression, become more extroverted, and gained the confidence that comes from doing something they never thought possible.

 What do the lessons entail?

 During your class you will begin with a warm-up to get your muscles ready for exercise.
 Then you will learn a variety of moves and tricks, depending on the activity, as well as strength training and flexibility exercises.
 We also have classes specific to different styles of dance, strength training, and flexibility providing you with not only a new acrobatic activity, but also classes specific to different needs.
-Each class is 1-hour and 15 minutes long to ensure you receive a fabulous warm-up and plenty of time for instruction.

 What if I am running late and miss the warm-up?

 We have a very strict late entrance policy and students will not be allowed into the class if they are more than five minutes late to ensure that you participate in the warm-up exercises.
 Warming up allows your muscles to prepare for exercise and reduces the risk of injury.
 It is imperative that students participate to prevent getting injured.
 We recommend everyone be at least 10 minutes early to class.
 If you are a new student here for your first visit, if you are less than 10 minutes early, we cannot guarantee entrance into the class as we need to make sure you have a waiver on file, show you where the restrooms are, review covid procedures, and get your station set up.

 How often do I need to take classes?